 Roam Right is another popular choice and definitely worth a look.

 Situational awareness is good practice everywhere.
-To put it simply it’s just being aware of what’s going on around you and b
+To put it simply it’s just being aware of what’s going on around you and being aware of the people around you.

 If you start noticing that you’re seeing the same person at multiple coffee shops and then hanging out around your hotel, that’s a red flag.
 Thieves will often stock people before they strike.